Menu

 Step 3: Selection

-Once vernalized, the stecklings are transplanted by hand in seed production fields where the chosen males are combined with the desired female combinations.
+Once vernalized, the stecklings are transplanted by hand in seed production fields where the chosen males and females are combined to produce hybrids.

 Step 4: Pollination